 Prince Rupert Harbour Anchorage #9 - Events Before and After January 2020 Storm/Hurricane

+Tanker anchorage and loading dock events are shown below along with an unofficial interpretation (also see bulk carrier storm events).
+Officially confirmed "risk of grounding" events will eventually be reported on Transport Canada's website but this may take a year or so.
 It appears a Liquid Propane Gas (LPG) Tanker was loaded despite storm warnings, then sent to weather out the storm at anchorage #9 which is a few kilometers off Kitson Island and Flora Bank salmon habitat shown above.
 A tug stayed with the loaded LPG tanker through the worst of the storm, which may have reached hurricane force, to keep it from dragging.
-Anchorage #9 appears prone to anchor dragging - see images below.
+Anchorage #9 appears prone to anchor dragging.

 Storm Warning for January 28 was issued on January 26

 Storm force winds were forecast as early as January 26th 4:00 AM, before the LPG tanker loaded.
 The Extended Forecast issued by Environment Canada warned of winds SE 40-50 knots for late in the day Tuesday 28th.
 (Storm-force wind: Wind speed of 48 to 63 knots inclusive)

 LPG tanker at Anchorage #9 on Jan 27 before the storm and before loading